shettyg/ovn-mesos/README.md

 bin/ovn-mesos-init tenant-init --tenant-name $TENANT
 ```

-For the tenant, you need to create a "gateway" for north-south connectivity.
+For the tenant, you need to create a "gateway router" for north-south
-You should also decide on a large private subnet $CLUSTER_IP_SUBNET for the
+connectivity.
+You should also decide on a large private subnet
-tenant (which can further be divided into smaller pieces for each network for
+$CLUSTER_IP_SUBNET for the tenant (which can further be divided into smaller
-that tenant).
-Consider a host (where you have installed OVN), with an
+pieces for each network for that tenant).
+Consider a host (where you have
-additional network interface (i.e a physical network interface in addition to
+installed OVN), with an additional network interface (i.e a physical network
-the one you use for mgmt) named "eth1" with an IP address of $PHYSICAL_IP and
+interface in addition to the one you use for mgmt) named "eth1" with an IP
-a external gateway of $EXTERNAL_GATEWAY, run the following command.
+address of $PHYSICAL_IP and a external gateway of $EXTERNAL_GATEWAY, run the
+following command.

 ```
 bin/ovn-mesos-init gateway-init --cluster-ip-subnet=$CLUSTER_IP_SUBNET \